GUI: Web Interface for Network Exploration

 GUI Actions vs py3plex APIs

 The GUI provides a point-and-click interface for common py3plex operations.
-Here’s how GUI actions map to Python API calls:
+The examples below show representative Python calls once you have a network instance loaded:

 GUI Action |